WhiskeyYankee/EDAmigo/README.md

 ```

 By setting factor_tol and type_user_tol to the same value, we avoid user interaction with the detectTypes() function.
 In the video below, we have left factor_tol = NULL.
-This forces the function to allow for user interaction.
+This improves the EDA process by allowing for user interaction.

 https://github.com/WhiskeyYankee/EDAmigo/assets/111311631/39e5369f-48e9-45b9-b141-13a560b47bdf